nasa-jpl/open-source-rover/README.md

 ## Getting Started

----

 ### Ordering parts

 #### Parts Lists

 The [Parts List Readme](parts_list/README.md) contains all the parts necessary to build the entirety of the robot as it is listed in our documentation.
-We recognize that you may want to change, add, and redesign some sections, so each of the individual build sections also contain a parts list for that corresponding section of the project. *Note that these individual parts list recommend buying quantities necessary **only for that section**.
-Be sure to assess the quantities you need for common items (particularly screws, nuts, bolts, and other common hardware) if you are changing subassemblies.*

 ##### Cart Share